-On January 2, 2019, Stifel employed an adult son of Mr. Kruszewski, Michael Kruszewski, as an employee in the Alternative Investments division of its Institutional Group.
-The approximate total annual compensation of Mr. Michael Kruszewski for 2021 was \$300,000.
-This employment constituted a related party transaction.
+On January 2, 2019, Stifel employed an adult son of Mr. Kruszewski as an employee.
+The approximate total annual compensation of this individual for 2022 was \$230,000.
+On January 2, 2019, Stifel employed another adult son of Mr. Kruszewski as an employee.
+That second individual concluded his employment with Stifel in October of 2022.
+The approximate total annual compensation of that second individual for 2022 was \$330,000.
+These employments constituted a related party transaction.